whitebeard10/sharing-app/README.md

 Create the pull request.

 License
-This project uses the following license: <MIT license>.
+This project uses the following license: 'MIT license'.